idlab-discover/easy-openvpn-server/README.md

 * By default, all the traffic of clients is sent over the VPN.
 Use this to securely connect to the internet, bust through firewalls and change your country.
 * You can also use it to connect clients securely to a remote network and configure it so that only the traffic to the remote network will go over the VPN.

-It supports both udp and tcp connections.
+It supports both udp and tcp connections over IPv4 and IPv6.
 Clients will try the faster udp connection first.
 If that is blocked, they will fall back to a tcp connection that mimicks https traffic.

 It automatically generates `.ovpn` client config files that work on Linux, Mac and Windows, Android and iOS.